niccokunzmann/ics-query/README.md

 - v0.3.2b

-  - Fix that `--tz localtime` would use `localtime` as timezone instead of the local timezone name.
+  - Fix that `--tz localtime` would use `localtime` as timezone name instead of the local timezone name.
+  - Fix tests on Windows

 - v0.3.1b